How to Watch Tiger Woods in Genesis Invitational at Riviera Country Club

-How to watch Tiger Woods in 2023 Genesis Invitational originally appeared on NBC Sports Chicago
+How to watch Tiger Woods in 2023 Genesis Invitational originally appeared on NBC Sports Boston

 Tiger Woods is back in a non-major PGA Tour event for the first time in several years, and it could be an emotional return.